garyptchoi/ellipsoidal-map/README.md

 <img src = "https://github.com/garyptchoi/ellipsoidal-map/blob/main/cover.png" height="360" />

-* Fast ellipsoidal conformal map (FECM): Compute an ellipsoidal conformal parameterization of a genus-0 closed surface using the method in [1].
+* **Fast Ellipsoidal Conformal Map (FECM)**: Compute an ellipsoidal conformal parameterization of a genus-0 closed surface using the method in [1].

-* Fast ellipsoidal quasi-conformal map (FEQCM): Compute an ellipsoidal quasi-conformal parameterization of a genus-0 closed surface with prescribed landmark constraints using the method in [1].
+* **Fast Ellipsoidal Quasi-Conformal Map (FEQCM)**: Compute an ellipsoidal quasi-conformal parameterization of a genus-0 closed surface with prescribed landmark constraints using the method in [1].

 Any comments and suggestions are welcome.